-TULSA, Okla. — The Salvation Army's Angel Tree program is in full swing this Giving Tuesday, but volunteers say they desperately need more toys and gifts for children ages 8 to 12 years old.
+TULSA, Okla. — The Salvation Army's Angel Tree program is in full swing this Giving Tuesday, but volunteers told 2 News they desperately need more toys for children ages 8 to 12.

-In Tulsa alone, there are over 5,000 angels who rely on community members to help give them a Christmas.
-The Area Command has received about half, around 2,000, of the angels that were adopted from trees at various locations.
+In Tulsa alone, over 5,000 angels rely on community members to help them have a Christmas.
+The Area Command received about half of the angels adopted from trees at various locations, totaling around 2,000.

 Related>>>CHRISTMAS MALL: Tulsa Dream Center helps 5,000 families for Christmas